facebook/infer/INSTALL.md

 - sqlite
 - pkg-config
 - Java (only needed for the Java analysis)
-- cmake (only needed for the C/Objective-C analysis)
+- CMake (only needed for the C/Objective-C analysis)
+- Ninja (optional, if you wish to use sequential linking when building the C/Objective-C analysis)
 - clang in Xcode command line tools.
 You can install them with the command `xcode-select --install` (only needed for the C/Objective-C analysis)
 - Xcode >= 6.1 (only needed for the C/Objective-C analysis)